Effective polarization in proton-induced $\alpha$ knockout reactions: THEORETICAL FRAMEWORK

 In the present study, the factorized form of the distorted wave impulse approximation (DWIA) without the spin degrees of freedom is employed.
-This framework has been recently applied to several studies on ($p$,$p\alpha$) reactions~\cite{Yoshida16,Lyu18,Lyu19,Yoshida19,Taniguchi_48Ti}.
+This framework has been recently applied to several studies on ($p,p\alpha$) reactions~\cite{Yoshida16,Lyu18,Lyu19,Yoshida19,Taniguchi_48Ti}.
 The kinematics of the reaction is defined following the Madison convention~\cite{madison_convention}.
-Here, $\bm{K}_0$ ($\bm{K}_1$) is the asymptotic momentum of the incoming (outgoing) proton.
-The third component of an angular momentum corresponds to the $z$ component unless otherwise noted.
 The reduced transition matrix $\bar{T}$ within the DWIA framework~\cite{Wakasa17,Chant77,Chant83} is given by

-The incident, emitted protons, and emitted $\alpha$ are labeled as particle 0, 1, and 2, respectively, while the bound $\alpha$ in the initial state is labeled as b.
-The Cd core in the initial state (the residue in the final state) is labeled as $\mathrm{B}$ in this paper. $\chi_{i}$ is a distorted wave of particle $i$~($=0,1,$ or $2$) with its asymptotic momentum $\bm{K}_i$.
-The outgoing and incoming boundary conditions of the distorted waves are denoted by superscripts $(+)$ and $(-)$, respectively. $\alpha_{R}$ is the mass ratio of the struck particle to the target, $4/120=1/30$ in this case. $n$ is the principal quantum number, and $l$ and $m$, respectively, are the orbital angular momentum and its third component of b.
+The incident, emitted protons, and emitted $\alpha$ are labeled as particles 0, 1, and 2, respectively, while the bound $\alpha$ in the initial state is labeled as b.
+The core nucleus in the initial state (the residue in the final state) is labeled as $\mathrm{B}$ in this paper. $\chi_{i}$ is a distorted wave of particle $i$~($=0,1,$ or $2$) with its asymptotic momentum $\bm{K}_i$.
+The third component of an angular momentum corresponds to the $z$ component unless otherwise noted.
+The outgoing and incoming boundary conditions of the distorted waves are denoted by superscripts $(+)$ and $(-)$, respectively. $\alpha_{R}$ is the mass ratio of the struck particle to the target, $4/120=1/30$ for $^{120}$Sn($p,p\alpha$)$^{116}{\rm Cd}_{2^+}$ and $4/20=1/5$ for $^{20}$Ne($p,p\alpha$)$^{16}\mathrm{O}_{2^+}$. $n$ is the principal quantum number, and $l$ and $m$, respectively, are the orbital angular momentum and its third component of b.
 Since $\alpha$ is a spinless particle, $\psi^n_{lm}$ is written as